 - night sweats

-- loss of
+- loss of appetite

 - ulcers that appear in the mouth, esophagus, or genitals

 - muscle aches

 Many people with acute HIV infection don’t have any symptoms.
 However, if you do experience symptoms, they may last for a few days or up to four weeks.

 Acute HIV infection occurs within two to four weeks after initial exposure to the virus.
 HIV is spread through:

 - contaminated blood transfusions

 - sharing syringes or needles with an infected person

 - contact with infected blood, semen, or vaginal fluids